donglai96/ORIENT-M/README.md

                                              selected_MLT_datetime = input_time)
 ```
 Example_storm shows a GEM event storm in June,2013

-Example_asym shows an example of MLT dependence
+Example_asym shows an example of MLT dependence on channel 54 keV.

 Example_CuBoulder shows how to use AL index from CU Boulder instead of missing AL index in 2018